 Autologous fat transfer, also called fat grafting or fat injection, is a plastic surgery procedure in which fat cells are transferred from one part of the body to another.
 Fat cells are mostly harvested from the areas such as the abdomen, buttocks or tights and injected into the areas which lack volume.
-During fat grafting surgery, the fat is harvested by special techniques in order to preserve it before re-injection into the treated areas.
+Autologous fat grafting plays a significant role in facial rejuvenation.
+Traditional approaches to facial rejuvenation involve subtractive surgical techniques in which the surgeons focus on the removal of skin, muscle, or fat.
+Modern approaches, on the other hand, focus on filling the “empty” facial compartments, mainly through fat grafting.During fat grafting surgery, the fat is harvested by special techniques in order to preserve it before re-injection into the treated areas.

 Here are 5 things you should know about autologous fat transfer surgery:

 Also, people who have the desire to increase the volume of some parts of their body, such as butt, breast, and lips can consider this surgery as an option.
 However, the patients need to have enough fat cells in their “donor” site of the body, which is the part where fat cells are harvested from.

 Candidates should be in a good health condition and have realistic expectations to be considered for fat grafting.
 Usually, adults are eligible, but in some cases, younger patients can undergo fat transfer surgery as well.

 Fat cells can be removed from your butt, abdomen or thighs and injected into some parts of the face such as under eyes or cheeks.
 Fat transfer to cheeks and under eyes can improve sunken areas and provide patients with a more pleasant appearance.
 If you want plumper lips, you also have the alternative of fat transfer to lips.

 Fat grafting can also be used to correct breast defections which can be caused by mastectomy or any other reasons.

-Advantages and disadvantages of Fat Transfer
+3. Advantages and Disadvantages Of Fat Transfer

 First of all, during fat transfer surgery, the surgeon uses your own fat cells.
 Compared to some other plastic surgery procedures such as dermal fillers or implants, the risk of allergic reactions is close zero.
 Also, the results of the surgery look natural since the procedure does not require implants or artificial fillers.
-Compared to temporary fillers, fat grafting results last longer, as well.
-Another advantage of fat transfer is that while the recipient area is gaining a refreshed appearance, the harvested area gets rid of fatty tissue and looks well shaped.
-The harvesting area can be determined by you and your surgeon together.
+Reviews of cases in breast reconstruction have shown that it has a relatively low complication rate and most women are satisfied with the results.

 Fat transfer cost is more affordable than some other facial plastic surgeries such as facelifts, which is another benefit of fat transfer surgery.